joshbrucker/DokiBot/README.md

 ### -doki \[nsfw\] \[monika | sayori | yuri | natsuki\]
 Grabs a random Doki picture with the specified tags.

+### -insult submit \<insult\>
+Submits an insult for us to review and possibly add to DokiBot!
+Your insult must include at least one placeholder %user%.
+Explicitly inappropriate insults will be rejected.

 ### -moniquote
 Posts one of Monika's many quotes from the end of Doki Doki Literature Club.